 In the following years, AIDS Walk Los Angeles would become the largest AIDS fundraising event in California, bringing 30,000 participants together annually to fight HIV/AIDS.
 The event raises millions each year for APLA, helping it provide vital services to thousands living with HIV/AIDS in Los Angeles, and run the county's largest network of prevention programs.

-Since 1985, AIDS Walk Los Angeles has drawn over a half-million participants who have collectively raised more than $72 million.
+Since 1985, AIDS Walk Los Angeles has drawn over a half-million participants who have collectively raised nearly $75 million.
 The event serves as a model of grassroots fundraising and community activism for organizations across the United States.

 Please follow this link to learn more about the history of HIV/AIDS: